This post may contain affiliate links. Please read my affiliate policy.

 • Pecans: I like blending these into my smoothie for flavor as well as sprinkling some pieces on top for a bit of crunch.

-• Maple syrup: This natural sweetener brings out the warm nuttiness of almond milk and pecans.
-If you are fine with a non-vegan version then swap it with honey.
+• Maple syrup: This brings out the warm nuttiness of almond milk and pecans.
+If you are fine with non-vegan options, then swap it with honey.

 • Spices: I want this to taste like pumpkin yet not pumpkin pie, so I’m adding in vanilla extract, cinnamon, nutmeg and a pinch of sea salt to enhance that classic Autumn flavor but keep it from veering into a Thanksgiving beverage.